 See your personalized affordability profile for 3 schools and find out how much you might need to borrow with the free MyCAP tool from College Aid Pro If you want to get a personal coaching session or advanced features, use SFC15 for a 15% discount!

 Upcoming Changes to the EFC

-FAFSA simplification is scheduled to begin for the 2021-22 award year and continue through 2024-25.
+FAFSA simplification is scheduled to begin for the 2021-22 award year and continue in phases through 2024-25.
 One notable change is that the new form will use the term “Student Aid Index” instead of expected family contribution.
 Other significant changes will include:

 - The new formula will not divide the parent contribution by the number of children in college.

 - The parent and student income allowances will be higher.

 - Students will not have to report certain types of untaxed income, including cash from grandparents, on the FAFSA.

 - More students will be eligible to receive the federal Pell Grant.